Panvel railway station

-Inbound and outbound trains shares a twelve-car platform on the inbound track, requiring Panvel passengers to embark or debark from the forthcoming coaches of outbound trains or the rear coaches of inbound trains.
+Inbound and outbound trains share a twelve-car platform on the inbound track, requiring Panvel passengers to embark or debark from the forthcoming coaches of outbound trains or the rear coaches of inbound trains.
 Panvel also serves a parallel route for which is known as the Panvel–Karjat route.
 The route has been set up for cargo services travelling from Karjat} to Navi Mumbai.
 An in-development terminus of the station had been proposed in 2007.

-The Navi Mumbai Municipal Transport buses from the station run in both Old and New Panvel. it is expected to increase ridership at Old Panvel from 94% total daily boardings and alightings.
+The Navi Mumbai Municipal Transport buses from the station run in both Old and New Panvel.
+It is expected to increase ridership at Old Panvel from 94% total daily boardings and alightings.
 After the success of the bus services, NMMT proposed to expand the bus services from the station.

-It Has 4 Platforms for Suburban Traffic out which 2 have been closed for the WDFC.
-As a replacement 2 more platforms will be constructed in the far west of the station.
-One is already operational while second's construction would start shortly.
+It had 4 platforms for suburban traffic, of which 2 have been closed for the WDFC.
+As a replacement, 2 more platforms (with one additional track to serve as the extra platform) have been constructed in the west of the station.
+2 of these (constructed to the southwest) will serve as termini for the Panvel-Karjat Railway Corridor, which is yet to open as of July 2026.
+The other extra track (constructed to the far west) is active and serves as a terminus platform for the existing suburban line.

 The remaining 3 are for the mainline Central Railways.
-PF 5 is for Trains going towards Diva/Vasai Road/Kalyan.
-PF 6 is for Trains terminating here, Trains going towards Roha, or for trains going to Vasai Road/Kalyan/Diva.
-PF 7 is for trains going towards Roha or Konkan railway.
+PF 5 is for trains going towards Diva/Vasai Road/Kalyan.
+PF 6 is for trains terminating here, trains going towards Roha, or trains going to Vasai Road/Kalyan/Diva.
+PF 7 is for trains going towards Roha and the Konkan railway line.